 Cycling shorts are not necessary, but most road, cyclocross, XC MTB, and long-distance riders prefer them.
 To figure out whether they’re right for you, too, it’s important to understand exactly what bike shorts actually do, how to wear them right, and what else to consider for comfortable riding.
 Let’s get into it!

 This article might contain affiliate links.
 As a member of programs including Amazon Associates, I earn from qualifying purchases.

 Cycling shorts (and tights) make a huge difference by minimizing the friction that causes chafing.
 They help in two ways.
-First, the slick and stretchy material is almost like a second skin that moves with you and avoids bunching or wrinkling.
-Second, the chamois (pad) reduces friction even further, while adding a little cushioning over road vibrations.
+First, the chamois (pad) reduces friction even further, while adding a little cushioning over road vibrations.
+Second, the slick and stretchy material is like a second skin that moves with you, breathes great, and avoids bunching or wrinkling.

 The snug, stretchy fit also maximizes range of motion and keeps them from getting caught on the saddle when you move around.
 That’s not their primary purpose, but it’s still nice when you’re out of the saddle frequently for sprints or rough trails.

 But not all shorts are equally effective.

 It’s tempting to buy the cheapest pair around.
 After all, who wants to drop $100+ on apparel you’re not even sure you want?
 However, this is one area where it’s best to opt for a quality pair or none at all.

 Low-end shorts/tights do cut corners on stitching and fabric quality, but that’s more of a durability issue than a performance one.
 The real problem is that they use cheap chamois that’s too squishy and porous.
 That means they compress too easily (creating pressure against sensitive tissue) and retain a lot of moisture, which…you guessed it…creates chafing.